web-deps/odom/docs/data.md

 ### __Description__

 To share data within a web app as a whole, Acom uses the global object `$createpp`.
 You can explicitly add this object to the window object.
 If you have not added it, Acom will add it automatically when needed.
 Through `$createpp` you can share any kind of data globally within your app.
 You can make the object an instance of [`Component`](component/component.md).
 The window object `document` is used as `scope` for the component.
-This means that you can use some of the methods of the API such as [`select`](component/component.md#select) to select elements in the whole document (DOM).
+This means that you can use some of the methods of the API such as [`select`](component/component.md#select) to select nodes in the whole document (DOM).
 You create the component using [`createApp`](component/component.md#createapp).

 ### __Example__